 ￼My Ting usage dashboard

-My first bill reflects a $25 credit since I used an affiliate link to sign up.
+My first bill reflects a $25 credit since I used another blogger’s link to sign up.
 You can get a credit, too.
-Here’s my Ting Mobile affiliate link (no cost to you and both of us get credits, so it’s basically a discount code.
+Here’s my Ting Mobile link (no cost to you and both of us get credits, so it’s basically a discount code.
 Win-win!)

 Pros and Cons of Ting Mobile

 Deciding to make the switch to a new carrier happened at the same time that I was trying to increase my productivity AND decrease my cell phone bill.
 I was getting distracted by my phone’s notifications WAY too often.

 Since Ting makes me pay for what I use, making the switch is actually helping me change my behaviors in ways that cut down on distractions (and cut my bill).
 I had 1 GB of data, unlimited calls, and unlimited text messages before, so I didn’t really think about how I was using my phone and how that would change in changing over to Ting.
 Because I have cellular data disabled, I’m not as distracted as I was before.

 If I had to identify any downside to Ting, it would be that Ting lacks visual voicemails, a feature I hope to see in the future.
 UPDATE: Ting has visual voicemails!
 Love it.